 The Klamath River runs from southern Oregon through northern California and out to the Pacific Ocean at the town of Klamath.
-The Project area portion of the Klamath River is located around the Oregon/California border.
-The northern portion of the Project (in Oregon) is located near the town of Keno along Highway 66 (J.C.
-Boyle Reservoir) and runs south to the California border.
-The southern portion of the Project (in California border.
-The southern portion of the Project (in California border.
-The southern portion of the State line to Iron Gate Dam.
+The Project area portion of the Klamath River begins in Oregon near the town of Keno on Oregon State Route 66 (J.C.
+Boyle Reservoir) and ends in California below Iron Gate dam with the nearest town being Hornbrook.

 The setting of the Klamath River draws residents and non-local visitors to the Project area to experience the remote character and valued scenery within the Klamath River Basin.
 Though there is no immediate large resident population within the Project area, the Project area is readily accessible and near a large population in southern Oregon and about a half-day drive from Sacramento, California.
-The Upper Klamath River recreation area is located about 60miles from the local population centers of Ashland within the Rogue Valley in Oregon and Yreka, California off the Interstate 5 corridor.
+The Klamath River recreation area within the Project area is located about 60 miles from the local population centers of Ashland within the Rogue Valley in Oregon and Yreka, California off the Interstate 5 corridor.
 The northern section of the Project area is located within 35 miles of the City of Klamath Falls and within 80 miles of Ashland, Oregon.
-The middle portion of the Project is difficult to access by land due to unimproved roads, and remote location within the Hell's Canyon reach of the Klamath River.
+The middle portion of the Project area is difficult to access by land due to unimproved roads, and remote location within the Hell's Canyon reach of the Klamath River.

 Currently, the Klamath River within the Project area is a source of water for agriculture users upstream of Keno Dam and is very popular for recreation throughout the watershed.
-With its rugged setting and difficult rapids, the river within the Project area is used extensively by private kayakers, river rafters and commercial whitewater boating companies.
-Fishing is also popular in many forms along the river; including drift boat fishing, fly fishing, bank fishing, etc.
+With its rugged setting and difficult rapids, the river within the Project area is used extensively by kayakers, river rafters and outfitters.
+Fishing is also popular in many forms along the river, including drift boat fishing, fly fishing, bank fishing, etc.

-The Klamath River is very important for anadromous fish migration, which was a major food source for Native Americans who have lived in the Klamath River Basin for thousands of years.
-The Klamath River Canyon, particularly from Spencer Creek downstream, was a major center for settlement, salmon procurement, and trade for the Klamath and Modoc Indians.
+The Klamath River is very important for anadromous fish migration, which is a major food source for Native Americans who have lived in the Klamath River Basin for thousands of years.
+The Klamath River Canyon was a major center for settlement, salmon procurement, and trade for the Klamath and Modoc Indians.
 The entire river corridor is identified as a "riverscape"-a type of cultural or ethnographic landscape-because of the relationship between the Klamath Tribes, Shasta, Karuk, Hoopa, and Yurok and the river and its resources.
 The riverscape includes village, hunting, gathering, fishing, and spiritual locations on terraces and benches along the river, as well as the river itself and its natural resources.
 Several ceremonies along the river were, and continue to be, conducted to honor earth and creator and to ensure harvest of fish and are attended by more than one Tribe.

 Euro-American settlement in the Klamath River watershed increased in the late 1800s when mining and logging attracted settlers to the area.
 Hydroelectric development began in 1891 in the Klamath Basin.
 Hydropower supported the increasing power needs of irrigation and lumber mills and an influx of military personnel stationed at Medford and Klamath Falls.
-The historic sites within the Project area are generally related to hydropower and agricultural development (DOI and DFG 2012).
+The historic sites within the Project area are generally related to hydropower and agricultural development (DOI and CDFG 2012).